k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/14_instances_groups.md

 1. Go to Project Tree > Implementation > Logical Units / Data Products

-   - Choose Logical Units / Data Products by clicking anywhere along the line
+   - Choose the data product

-   - Choose any one of the available Logical Units / Data Products (recognizable by a green circle on the left of each) by clicking on it

-   - Choose/highlight the *Instance Groups* component of the selected Logical Unit / Data Product and right-click on it
+   - Right-click on the *Instance Groups* folder

-   -  Choose/click on *New Instance Group* from the opened context menu (top option, as seen below)
+   -  Choose/click on *New Instance Group* from the opened context menu

      ![images](images/20_14_web_choose_new_instance_group.png)